-antitrustitalia’s 33rd lunch talk is scheduled on Friday, 1 July 2016 at Confindustria Bruxelles (Av. de la Joyeuse Entrée 1 – 1040 Bruxelles – Metro Schuman).
+The 34th antitrustitalia lunch is scheduled on Tuesday 25 October 2016 at Confindustria Bruxelles (Av. de la Joyeuse Entrée 1 – 1040 Bruxelles – Metro Schuman).

 As space is limited, please let us know if you are unable to attend, so that we can offer your place to other colleagues.
-For the non-members who will notify the cancellation by 29 June, the fee will be refunded directly from the link above.
+For the non-members who will notify the cancellation by 48 hours before the event, the fee will be reimbursed (directly through the link above).

 antitrustitalia counts on your support!